thecredibleway/thecredibleway-com/docs/faq/questions/what-evidence-is-there-that-jesus-existed.md

 #### The Gospels
 (Mark c.
 65-70 AD, Matthew and Luke c.
 80-90 AD, John c.
-90-100 AD) The four canonical Gospels present detailed accounts of Jesus' life, ministry, crucifixion, and resurrection.
+90-100 AD) The four canonical Gospels present detailed accounts of Jesus' life, ministry, crucifixion and resurrection.
 While their primary purpose is theological, they contain numerous elements consistent with first-century Judean life.
 Scholars note the Gospels' familiarity with:

-- Geographical details: Accurate descriptions of towns, regions, and physical features of ancient Israel (e.g., Nazareth, Capernaum, Jerusalem, Sea of Galilee).
+- Geographical details: Accurate descriptions of towns, regions and physical features of ancient Israel (e.g., Nazareth, Capernaum, Jerusalem, Sea of Galilee).
-- Cultural practices: References to Jewish customs, religious festivals, and social norms of the period.
+- Cultural practices: References to Jewish customs, religious festivals and social norms of the period.
 - Political figures: Mentions of Roman governors like Pontius Pilate and local rulers like Herod Antipas, whose historical existence is independently attested.
 - Personal names: The prevalence of names common in first-century Judea among Jesus' followers and contemporaries.